Updated December 2015

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Ford County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, Ph.D., and is sponsored by the National Cancer Institute.

 Advancing Health Care Access

-- Ford County residents saw KU Medical Center health care providers 80 times via telemedicine in FY14.
-An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Ford County residents saw KU Medical Center health care providers 54 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.